Disk space on Linux can be expanded by adding a new LUN or resizing an existing LUN on the system.

 df -h /lvmtest1 Filesystem Size Used Avail Use% Mounted on /dev/mapper/vg01-lv002 15360M 34M 15326M 4% /lvmtest1

-In this tutorial, we’ve shown you how to resize an online multipath device on Linux.
+In this tutorial, we’ve shown you how to resize an online multipath device in Linux with detailed steps, including normal partition and LVM volumes.
+For LVM disks, you may need follow some additional steps.

 If you have any questions or feedback, feel free to comment below.